Apology, payment for former soldier George Nepata left tetraplegic from training exercise

 "This is an issue I've continued to raise over the past 20 years - I've felt strongly that the Government has had a moral obligation to address this and I'm pleased there has finally been a resolution.

-"I formally apologise to George Nepata on behalf of the Government and the New Zealand Defence Force for the New Zealand Defence Force's failure to provide him with a safe system of work and the 31 years he has struggled with his tetraplegia."
+"I formally apologise to George Nepata on behalf of the Government and the New Zealand Defence Force for the New Zealand Defence Force's failure to provide him with a safe system of work and the 31 years he has struggled with his tetraplegic."

 The payment also included the reimbursement of legal and associated costs, representative damages based on an average payment in 1989 and adjusted to include interest, theoretical interest on Nepata's lost earnings, a payment to acknowledge the lost personal opportunities to immediate family and recognising parental and whānau support provided during this more difficult periods.